Can ADHD Be Cured? Understanding Treatment And Long-Term Management

 What is ADHD?

-ADHD (short for attention-deficit hyperactivity disorder) is a condition that can make it hard for people to maintain their focus and control their impulses.
-While it is often diagnosed in childhood, some people aren’t diagnosed until later in life.
-Although its exact causes aren’t clear, genetics are thought to be a factor.
-Other possible causes may include low birth weight, premature birth, and substance use during pregnancy, although these are still being researched.
+Attention-deficit hyperactivity disorder is a neurodevelopmental disorder that causes difficulties with focus and impulse control.
+While ADHD is often diagnosed in childhood, some people aren’t diagnosed until later in life.
+Although the exact causes aren’t clear, genetics are considered a factor.
+Other possible causes may include low birth weight, premature birth, and substance use during pregnancy, although these theories are still being researched.

-ADHD can cause two types of symptoms: inattentiveness and hyperactivity/impulsiveness.
-Inattentiveness can look like:
+ADHD can cause two types of symptoms: Inattentiveness or hyperactivity and impulsiveness.
+Inattentiveness can look like the following:

 • Struggling to follow directions